How to Run a Snapshot-Based Airdrop on Solana

 Announcement template:

-- Snapshot slot or timestamp.
+- Snapshot time or timestamp.

 - Eligibility criteria, word for word.